myk-org/github-webhook-server/README.md

 # github-webhook-server

-A Flask-based webhook server for managing GitHub repositories.
+A [FastAPI-based](https://fastapi.tiangolo.com) webhook server for managing GitHub repositories.
 It handles tasks such as repository setup, branch protection, and webhook configuration.

 Pre-build container images available in: